Looking for details of a Marketing Manager’s Job Description?

 Since the role of a marketing manager varies greatly depending on which function you are in, companies are hiring marketing managers from a wide variety of backgrounds.

-Nevertheless, nowadays knowledge of online advertising (made indispensable by Google in the early 2000’s), retargeting, measurement techniques is a must.
+Nevertheless, nowadays knowledge of online advertising (made indispensable by Google in the early 2000’s), retargeting, and measurement techniques is a must.
 If you are interviewing for a more traditional marketing role such as sponsorship management or TV Ads management, previous job experience and knowledge of production, event organization will come in handy.

-While it is common for companies to hire marketing managers with a bachelor’s degree in a relevant field (PR, Marketing), candidates with engineering or even general science related backgrounds are getting hired more by day, due to the heavy analysis requirement of these roles.
+While it is common for companies to hire marketing managers with a bachelor’s degree in a relevant field (PR, Marketing), candidates with engineering or even general science-related backgrounds are getting hired more by day, due to the heavy analysis requirement of these roles.

 Companies who hire marketing managers will look for these skills:

 - Strong data analysis skills

 - Knowledge of online advertising concepts (cpm, cpa, retargeting, video ads etc.)

 - Good knowledge of related regulations within the advertising industry